ngasophie/music-app/music-backend/README.md

 when test by postman you must send access token: click tab authorization select bearer and paste token ,

-do it for all route except register and login
+do it for route user/logout/favouritelist/playlist